These tropical Christmas decorations will bring a smile to even the grinchiest soul, with beachy snowmen, sparkly lights, and quirky ...

 Also in Waynesboro, Stable Craft Brewing is owned and operated by an award-winning chef so the food might even be better than the beer (shhh, do not tell Chris, the brewmaster).
 The restaurant/draftroom are located in a magnificent repurposed stable and the grounds are gorgeous.

 During my recent nine days in Shenandoah Valley, we continually found ourselves on incredibly gorgeous small roads with hardly any other vehicles.
 Dozens of roads numbered in the 600s and 700s were super fun in my loaner Mazda Miata MX-5 (one week test drive) and later in our own McCool vehicle.
-Fun bonus is that many wineries, farm stands, orchards, hiking trails, and attractions must be accessed from smaller roads.
+Many wineries, farm stands, orchards, hiking trails, and attractions must be accessed from smaller roads.

 I loved the collection of old American Red Cross posters.